RichardTMiles/Singleton/README.md

 ### 1.3 Core Concepts

-The Singleton Container allows data to be effeciantly stored and retreived without the need to pass large arrays through the stack or use of a Service Locator.
+The Singleton Container allows data to be efficiently stored and retreived without the need to pass large arrays through the stack or use of a Service Locator.
 Many large classes use a constructor to initiate its data; however, this model means that that the object may only be used in the scope it was defined in, or must be passed to other support objects.

-Using a Skeleton system ensures that all data or procedure produced from ANY class can be looked up ( or called ) without the need of reinstancing the object ( new $class ).
+Using a Skeleton system ensures that all data or procedure produced from ANY class can be looked up ( or called ) without the need of reinstating the object ( new $class ).

-For example, Singleton patterns are especially useful for ensureing only one instance, or one connection of a database is active at a time.
-Standardising this model will call for programmers to develope in a more pragmatic way.
-This differs from the common 'one-and-done' principal wich descibes using all, or needed functionallity immediately when an object is initiated (generally smallers more operation specific classes).
+For example, Singleton patterns are especially useful for ensuring only one instance, or one connection of a database is active at a time.
+Standardizing this model will call for programmers to develop in a more pragmatic way.
+This differs from the common 'one-and-done' principle wich descibes using all, or needed functionallity immediately when an object is initiated (generally smallers more operation specific classes).

-The built in data container also allows for less redeclairation of variables as arguments
+The built in data container also allows for less redeclaration of variables as arguments
 to methods in the stack.
 This increases run time.

-While large code bodies are normally the bane to computer scientists existance, this concept MUST ONLY apply for functions or objects that handel similar data.
-In lamens terms, if they work on similar `sets` the methods should be encapsolated by a single object.
+While large code bodies are normally the bane to computer scientist's existence, this concept MUST ONLY apply for functions or objects that handle similar data.
+In lamens terms, if they work on similar `sets` the methods should be encapsulated by a single object.

 ### 1.4 Skeleton Usage